-We are increasingly concerned that executive remuneration structures and practices in a number of countries are not fit for purpose, neither serving long-term investors nor aligning properly with the core long-term objectives of companies, and that poor practices are at risk of spreading to other countries where pay is more restrained.
+We are increasingly concerned that executive remuneration structures and practices in a number of countries are not fit for purpose, neither serving longterm investors nor aligning properly with the core long-term objectives of companies, and that poor practices are at risk of spreading to other countries where pay is more restrained.
+However, we may allow flexibility for companies in the region which are at the beginning of their journey to increase the proportion of variable pay relative to their below industry average fixed pay.